This Indian prawn curry is the perfect easy mid-week curry fix, a delicious treat that can go from your fridge to your table in 15 minutes.

 - Add the Kashmiri chilli, ground coriander and turmeric and stir to incorporate with the onions.

-- Check for seasoning and add salt to taste along with a pinch of sugar.
+- Pour in the water, passata and tamarind and bring to a boil.
+Check for seasoning and add salt to taste, along with a pinch of sugar.

-- Finally, add the prawns stir and warm through.
+- Finally, add the prawns, stir and warm through.

 - Serve sprinkled with fresh coriander.